Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 ## Using SD v1-5-pruned-emaonly:

+### This is one of my first tests and I only display it as the proof of concept, exposing the possibility to fix the scaling issues with the U-Net

 - Lower temperature applied to all layers except input 1 and 2, output 9, 10 and 11 which were ignored.
 - At 0.71.
 - Only self-attention